 God's hand makes it possible to convert great numbers of people.
 God's hand holds and protects us.
 Because there can be no snatching out of His hand (Jn 10:28-29), we have perfect security in His love.
-Even death cannot snatch us from God's hand, for the souls of the just who have died "are in the hand of God, and no torment shall touch them" (Wis 3:1).
+Even death cannot snatch us from God's hand, for the souls of the just who have died "are in the hand of God, and no torment shall touch them", as the Book of Wisdom affirms.
+(Wis 3:1).

-If we sin, God's hand will weigh heavily on us night and day until we repent (Ps 32:4).
+If we sin, God's hand will weigh heavily on us night and day until we repent, as we read in Psalm 32.
+(Ps 32:4).
 His hand is so heavy because He loves us so much that He will try to prevent us from self-destruction through sin.
-In fact, our names are written on the palms of His hands (Is 49:16).
-Next to our names, His hands are also marked with the nails of His crucifixion and death for love of us.
+In fact, our names are written on the palms of His hands, as Isaiah declares.
+(Is 49:16).
+His hands are also marked with the nails of His crucifixion and death for love of us.